cduchinois/komo_apple_challenge_2026/README.md

 # KOMO

-> A private, on-device AI companion for Apple users who want to understand and protect their daily energy — without logging, streaks, dashboards, or compromising personal data.
+**KOMO is a private, on-device AI companion for Apple users who want to understand and protect their daily energy — without logging, streaks, dashboards, or compromising personal data.**

 ---